vans163/hallucation_deprecated/README.md

 Erlang R19.1+
 State MUST be a Map
-State can only contain types atom, integer, float, binary and map
+State can only contain types atom, integer, float, binary, map and list
+State can contain list but it will not be diffed

 ## Example